AvianY/LessCPP/README.md

 ## Install

 ### Windows - Mingw
-You will need Mingw with make and c++ compiler installed.
+You will need Mingw with `make` and `g++` compiler installed.
 Once in Mingw-cli you can install those using pacman.
 ```
 pacman -S make
 pacman -S g++